zoom/meetingsdk-auth-endpoint-sample/README.md

 Use of this sample app is subject to our [Terms of Use](https://zoom.us/docs/en-us/zoom_api_license_and_tou.html).

+---

+**NOTE:** This Sample App has been updated to use [SDK App](https://marketplace.zoom.us/docs/guides/build/sdk-app) type credentials instead of [JWT App](https://marketplace.zoom.us/docs/guides/build/jwt-app) type credentials.

+---

-This is a Node.js / Express server that generates a [Web Meeting SDK signature](https://marketplace.zoom.us/docs/sdk/native-sdks/web/essential/signature) via an http request from your frontend for use in the Web Meeting SDK.
+This is a Node.js / Express server that generates a [Web or Native Meeting SDK signature](https://marketplace.zoom.us/docs/sdk/native-sdks/web/signature) via an http request from your frontend for use in the Web or Native Meeting SDKs.

 If you would like to skip these steps and just deploy the finished code to Heroku, click the Deploy to Heroku button.
 (You will still need to configure a few simple things, so skip to [Deployment](#deployment).)